rollbar/node_rollbar/README.md

 ### Caught exceptions

-To report an exception that you have caught, use [`handleError`](https://github.com/rollbar/node_rollbar/blob/master/rollbar.js#L152):
+To report an exception that you have caught, use [`handleError`](https://github.com/rollbar/node_rollbar/blob/master/rollbar.js#L152) or the full-powered `handleErrorWithPayloadData`:

 ```js
 var rollbar = require('rollbar');